melsman/mlkit/doc/arm64-abi.md

 `FrameLayout.returnDelivery` separates entry delivery from saved storage:
 X64 uses `StackHeader`, ARM uses `LinkRegister 30`.
 The existing ARM `headerWords=2` describes the conservative saved frame, not how the incoming return address is passed.
-This property specifies the future emitter's behavior.
-The initial emitter implements register-argument direct calls and callee-owned FP/LR saves; the layout helper itself emits no instructions.
+The emitter implements direct and indirect calls, stack arguments/results, and callee-owned FP/LR saves; the layout helper itself emits no instructions.

 All logical offsets in CallConv/CalcOffset are 64-bit words.
 Low to high